pal03377/master-thesis/thesis.typ

   to Athena for analysis, so that Athena can prepare for future feedback suggestions.
   The transmission should only occur if the chosen assessment module in Athena is active. // constraint of action ] <frReceiveSubmissions>
 #fr[
+  *Suggest Next Submission*
+  Upon receiving a request from the LMS, // condition an assessment module // subject can generate // action a suggested next submission // object based on the previous submissions and their feedback.
+  The suggestion can only be provided if there are previous submissions available. // constraint of action ] <frSuggestNextSubmission>
+#fr[
   *Learn from Past Feedback*
   Each time a tutor submits feedback, // condition